 If you end up building the hardware, there are a few test modes built into the software that allow you to test the video generator and joysticks:

-Holding any button on one of the joysticks down displays a joystick test screen that shows a white pixel representing the joystick position in the center of the screen and four blue/green pixels in the top-center that represent the state of the four buttons:
+Holding any button on one of the joysticks down during reset displays a joystick test screen that shows a sight with a red dot for the current joystick position.
+In the center of the line on top, pixels are removed according to the button presses.
+Note that since all pixels are red it can be hard to make out the joystick dot among the other pixels.

 This works just the same whether you're using the Windows software client or the hardware implementation.